docusign/code-examples-python/README.md

 1. Download or clone this repository to your workstation to directory **code-examples-python**
 1. **cd code-examples-python**
 1. **pip3 install -r requirements.txt**  (or pipenv can be used)

+   **Note:** To run eSignature example 35, Request a signature by SMS, you will need to edit the SDK files.
+This is a temporary step that will be removed with future releases of the Python
+   SDK.
+Navigate to the folder where your local Python packages are stored.
+You can find the Python packages in /usr/local/lib/python3.8/site-packages or a similar folder with your Python version.
+Add the following lines to the docusign_esign/\_\_init\_\_.py file.<br/>
+   `from .models.recipient_additional_notification import RecipientAdditionalNotification`<br/>
+   `from .models.recipient_phone_number import RecipientPhoneNumber`<br/>

 1. Make a copy of the **app/ds_config_sample.py** and name it **ds_config.py**
 1. Update this new file **app/ds_config.py**
      with your Integration Key and other settings.